GoogleCloudPlatform/Solutions-Using-ETL-tool-on-Google-Compute-Engine/README.md

 This section intends to provide a step by step guide to operate the tool such that you can create an ETL-enabled virtual machine via Google Compute Engine automatically.

 ### Prerequisites
-1. Make sure you have access to a [Google API Console](https://code.google.com/apis/console) project that have access to both Google Compute Engine and Google Cloud Storage
+1. Make sure you have access to a [Google Developers Console](https://cloud.google.com/console) project that have access to both Google Compute Engine and Google Cloud Storage
 2. It is assumed that your local computer has both gsutil and gcutil correctly installed and configured.
-If you don't, please follow [gsutil](https://developers.google.com/storage/docs/gsutil_install) and [gcutil](https://developers.google.com/compute/docs/gcutil/#install) download pages respectively to install and configure these tools.
+If you don't, please install [Google Cloud SDK](https://developers.google.com/cloud/sdk/) and follow the installation and set up instructions.
-3. Download [KNIME desktop](http://www.knime.org/downloads/knime/linux64) and upload the \*.tar.gz file to a Google Cloud Storage bucket that is referenced by the above Google API Console project.
+3. Download [KNIME desktop](http://www.knime.org/downloads/knime/linux64) and upload the \*.tar.gz file to a Google Cloud Storage bucket that is referenced by the above Google Cloud Console project.
 You will need to provide this Cloud Storage bucket name to "Using ETL tool on Google Compute Engine" later.
 You may choose to upload this \*.tar.gz file as knime.tar.gz; otherwise, you will need to specify the name of this package later on when using the "Using ETL tool on Google Compute Engine".

         gsutil cp knime_2.7.4.linux.gtk.x86_64.tar.gz gs://<My_BUCKET>/knime.tar.gz

 4. Install the [Google APIs Client Library for Python](https://developers.google.com/api-client-library/python/start/installation) on your local machine

+5. Install the Commandline flags module for python [python-gflags](https://code.google.com/p/python-gflags/downloads/list) on your local machine

 ### Create an ETL-enabled Virtual Machine
 1. In command prompt, execute the following command in the directory you extracted the "Using ETL tool on Google Compute Engine".
-You need to obtain a client id and secret via the [Google API Console](https://code.google.com/apis/console).
+You need to obtain a client id and secret via the [Google Developers Console](https://cloud.google.com/console).
 An installed application client ID is required for the "Using ETL tool on Google Compute Engine".
 For more information about obtaining the client ID and secret, see the  Authorizing Request in this [guide](https://developers.google.com/compute/docs/api/python_guide#gettingstarted).

         ./etl_demo.py --project=<Compute Engine enabled project> --bucket=<Cloud Storage bucket name> --client_id=xxxxxxxxxxx.apps.googleusercontent.com --client_secret=xxxxxxxxxxxxx